edgio-docs/edgio-docs/src/pages/guides/sites_frameworks/getting_started/vue.md

 title: Vue.js
 ---

-[Vue.js](https://vuejs.org/) is a progressive javascript framework.
+[Vue.js](https://vuejs.org/) is a progressive JavaScript framework.
 This guide walks you through deploying Vue.js sites to {{ PRODUCT }}.

 Edgio supports both Vue 2 and Vue 3, using both CLIs - `@vue/cli` and `vite`.